 Stem Cell-Mediated Gene Transfer is the prior insertion of the desired DNA combinations into an in vitro( into the uterus) culture of embryonic stem (ES) cells.
 Stem cells are the primordial cells that later differentiated into somatic or germ cells.
 Consequently, the genetic material of every cell in the body is being altered.

-Benefits from transgenic animals
+Benefits of transgenic animals

 Many transgenic animals are used to identify the safety of a newly released biological or chemical products such as drugs and vaccines.
 Some of the laboratory tests, therapies, diagnostic tools cannot be directly implemented on the human subjects unless we reckon the possible negative effect of the given sample.
 However, experimenting on the animals without knowing the outcome is ethically wrong, therefore every effort must be made to judge the outcome of an experiment in advance.